 Student drop-off and pick-up will be at the double doors at the east end of the building (closest to Cook Rd), not at the main entrance.
-The main entrance is for the bus loading and unloading.
+The main entrance is for bus loading and unloading.
 We have two lanes of traffic to be used for unloading and loading; the third lane is for moving traffic only.
 No students will be loaded or unloaded in the third lane.

-Parents who need to enter the school may park in the lined spaces in front of the school.
+Parents who need to enter the school may park in the parking lot in front of the school.
 Please do not leave cars unattended in the driveway.

 Each student who uses afternoon parent pick-up will receive a Stone Elementary dashboard sign.
-Print your child's/children's names on your sign with thick, black marker and place it on the dashboard of your vehicle as you drive through parent pick-up.
-This will help us to call cars quickly and efficiently!
+Print the name(s) of your child(ren) on your sign with a thick, black marker and place it on the dashboard of your vehicle as you drive through parent pick-up.
+This will help us to call cars quickly and efficiently.